Note: all China-Taiwan ferries are suspended until further notice due to the pandemic

 When I first visited Taiwan in 2008, I travelled there by ferry from Okinawa, Japan.
 Unfortunately this Japan-Taiwan ferry service ceased operations shortly after that, so the only way to Taiwan from Japan these days is to fly.
-There is also no sea connection with Korea, but in recent years a few ferry routes with China have been established:
+There’s no sea connection with Korea either, but in recent years a few ferry routes with China have been established:

 China – Taiwan ferry route summary

 1. Fuzhou to Keelung via Matsu islands (Fuzhou-Matsu islands 2 hrs, overnight stay in Matsu, domestic Taiwan ferry Matsu-Keelung 10 hrs)

 3. Xiamen-Taichung/Keelung (overnight ferry)

 4. Xiamen-Kinmen island (but no onward ferry from Kinmen to mainland Taiwan)

 Due to port locations, train connections, and overall time taken, I don’t recommend option 1 unless you’re specifically interested in visiting Matsu.
 Coming from points north (Beijing, Shanghai etc) it’s best to take the bullet train direct to Pingtan, stay a night or two, then the hydrofoil from there.
 From Xiamen obviously you can take the direct ferry, and from points further south (Shenzhen, Hong Kong etc) the Xiamen and Pingtan routes are both worth considering – morning departure from Pingtan requires an overnight stay, so evening departure from Xiamen works out better if you just want to power through without stopping.

 Fuzhou – Matsu Island ferry (and domestic Taiwan ferry from Matsu to Keelung)